showrav-ansary/RagingSea/README.md

 # Raging Sea
-This project is a demonstration of `WebGL`, the shaders are written using `GLSL`, only some paramter are passed through `threejs` and `lil-gui` has been added as a tweaker of available tweaks.
+This project is a demonstration of WebGL, the shaders are written using GLSL, only some parameter are passed through threejs, and lil-gui has been added as a tweaker of available tweaks.